r-hub/proposal/proposal.md

 flexible scaling is not available for the rented Mac Mini servers.
 For Linux and Windows workers, they are typically billed by the hour.
 We will work out a simple heuristics to shut down idle Windows and Linux workers.
-This could work from within Jenkins or the r-hub application, probably the latter, as we also want to remove the machines from Jenkins.
+This could work from within Jenkins or the r-hub application.

-### CRAN presubmission (week 13)
+### CRAN presubmission (starting from week 13)

 Work with CRAN on the integration of r-hub into the CRAN submission process.
 At present, 80% of the CRAN submissions are turned down.
 We